ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 Each one of these test types has an additional `fail` variant, which will pass when at least one of the assertions within the test is violated.
 This is indicated by prefixing the test name with `testFail` or `proveFail` (e.g. `testFail_associativity`).
-In the case of symbolic tests, there must be an assertion violation in every leaf on the exectuion tree for the `proveFail` test to pass.
+In the case of symbolic tests, there must be an assertion violation in every leaf on the execution tree for the `proveFail` test to pass.

 Finally, it is possible to manipulate the execution environment (e.g. timestamp, block number, caller, or even arbitrary storage slots) from within `ds-test` by using hevm "[cheat